Karren Kenney manslaughter defense attorney

 There are three main types of manslaughter charges; voluntary manslaughter, involuntary manslaughter and vehicular manslaughter.

 The legal definition of voluntary manslaughter (California Penal Code 192(a)) is to intentionally kill another person or to act with a conscious disregard for human life.
 In either of these cases, the defendant would either violate California’s murder law or the voluntary manslaughter law, the only difference being whether they acted with malice aforethought.
 Malice aforethought occurs when a person acts with intent to kill or a disregard for human life, if this is proven then the defendant can be convicted of murder.
 However, if the event occurred in a moment of heated passion or during an argument, California law assumes that there was no malice present and therefore the defendant is charged with voluntary manslaughter.
+Because the law assumes this, a manslaughter defense attorney is necessary.
 A sudden quarrel or heat of passion can occur when you were provoked and as a result of that provocation you acted rashly and were under the influence of emotions that didn’t allow for clear reasoning or judgment.
 Additionally it has to be believable that the same provocation, in another situation, would have caused the average person to act the same way.
 If convicted of voluntary manslaughter, you could face 3, 6, or 11 years in prison.
 If, however, you are convicted of murder, the higher level offense, you could spend anywhere from 15 years to life in prison.
+Make sure you are properly defended with the proper manslaughter defense attorney

 POSSIBLE LEGAL DEFENSES FOR VOLUNTARY MANSLAUGHTER